 You will feel like you have a true partner who can show you a better way.
 You will feel hopeful and inspired to begin working and leading in new ways.

 Jacqueline Carter is an international partner and leads Potential Project in North America.
-She works with many of our global accounts including Cisco, Accenture, Danaher, Eli Lilly and IKEA to enhance leadership and organizational performance.
+She has worked across industries with top companies including Cisco, Disney, Accenture, Kimberly-Clark, IKEA, and Royal Bank of Canada to navigate the challenges of leadership and successfully implement complex changes for large organizations.
 She is the co-author of “The Mind of the Leader” published by Harvard Business Review Press in March 2018 and of “One Second Ahead – Enhance Your Performance at Work with Mindfulness” published by Palgrave Macmillan in November 2016.
 She is a sought-after keynote speaker and a faculty member of the Inner MBA.
 She also speaks regularly at major conferences including ATD and Work Human.
 Prior to joining Potential Project, Jacqueline was a leader in Deloitte Consulting’s Change Leadership practice.

-Rob is responsible for our global Sales and Client Solutions teams.
-Prior to joining Potential Project, Rob was a Managing Director with Accenture working in the Technology sector for over 20 years with deep experience in leading complex transformation programs across industries.
-Having personally experienced the benefits of mind training, Rob became the global sponsor for mindfulness within Accenture, the largest global mind training program at that time.
+Prior to joining Potential Project, Rob spent 21 years at Accenture as a Managing Director working within the Technology sector across multiple industries and geographies.
+Having experienced the benefits of mind training, he became the global business sponsor for mindfulness across Accenture, implementing the world's largest mind training program across the organization at that time.

 As Potential Project’s Global Marketing Director, Paula is responsible for brand, content, digital marketing and media.
 Prior to joining Potential Project in 2019, Paula was the Chief Marketing Officer for Dreyfus at the Bank of New York Mellon and spent 12 years in Citi’s Consumer Bank in senior marketing leadership roles in Engagement Marketing, Omnichannel Marketing, Customer Experience and Product Innovation.
 Paula is a marketing strategist, experience builder and data-driven digital marketer.
 Her passion is helping companies to deepen connections with clients through smart marketing, engaging experiences and new solutions.
 Paula is also a former Partner with Deloitte Consulting where she worked with consumer brand companies to transform their operations.